csho24/situationscheduler/readmes/PROJECT_CONTEXT.md

 - Add idempotency to `/api/cron` to handle duplicate calls safely
 - Implement execution logging for debugging
 - Create monitoring dashboard for cron health

+### Deployment Notes
+**CRITICAL**: Do NOT add `vercel.json` with cron configurations - deployment will fail.

+**External Cron Setup**: Project uses external cron-job.org service, NOT Vercel cron jobs.

+**If deployment fails**:
+1. Check if `vercel.json` exists and remove it
+2. Verify no Vercel cron configurations in project
+3. Ensure external cron service is properly configured